 – Hilary Monk, Senior Retail Analyst

-As in previous years, Luxury Goods Retailing – International, August 2013 includes Mintel’s proprietary global market size and forecast, as well as bringing together key measurables for leading luxury companies in our Company Metrics section and company profiles.
+Mintel’s Luxury Goods Retailing – International, August 2014 includes Mintel’s proprietary global market size and forecast, as well as bringing together key operating statistics for leading luxury companies.

-An Online and Social Media section taking stock of e-commerce development in luxury goods retailing.
-The report includes profiles of 17 leading luxury companies, spanning the categories that are the focus of this report: watches and jewellery, apparel and leather goods, and fragrance and cosmetics.
+The report includes profiles of 16 leading luxury companies, spanning the categories that are the focus of this report: watches and jewellery, apparel and leather goods, and fragrance and cosmetics.

 - Fashion & leather goods

 - Fragrances & cosmetics

 - Other – writing instruments, eyewear, furniture and other home goods and other miscellaneous items.
 It may also include a small element from hotels (eg Bulgari), spas and bars.

 Food, beverages, tobacco, electronic/electrical goods, automobiles and services such as travel are all excluded.